openoms/lightning-node-management/README.md

 The max amount of the incoming payment is determined by the highest inbound liquidity of a single  channel (not additive between channels).

-## Channel size and choosing a peer:
+## Channel size and choosing a peer

 - There is no hard number, but in general it is recommended to avoid opening channels  below 200K-500K sats.
 - <https://1ml.com/statistics> shows the average channel size on the network: